laufuentes/setValuedPolicyLearning/README.md

 # Set-Valued Policy Learning

 This repository provides an R package framework for Set-Valued Policy Learning, alongside all scripts necessary to reproduce the figures and results presented in the manuscript.

+##
+We implement set-valued policy learning as proposed in [1], where the learning algorithm outputs a set of candidate treatments rather than a single decision.
+This approach is designed to provide formal coverage guarantees—ensuring that the optimal treatment are included in set-valued policies.

+This repository implements the two methods presented in the paper:
+* (i) *Greatest lower bound* (GLB): Based on upper and lower confidence bounds on conditional outcomes.
+* (ii) *conformal set-valued policy learning*: Based on conformal prediction under label noise.

+*Reference*: [1] Anonymous Authors.
+(2026).
+Set-Valued Policy Learning.
+[Link].

 ## Repository structure
 This repository follows the R package structure to handle dependencies,